+An alligator gar, one of the many prehistoric fish featured here at the Oklahoma Aquarium!May 2013 Our 10 Year Anniversary Theme for May is: Happy Anniversary to 10 Year Employees and Volunteers!
 The Oklahoma Aquarium officially opened to the public on May 28, 2003.
 Several employees and volunteers have been with us from that date and even earlier, through the construction of the facility.
 We salute those loyal employees and volunteers who have made the Oklahoma Aquarium the wonderful place it is today!

 Talented staff members gather around the newly completed Hayes Family Ozark Stream Exhibit in 2008.

 Hugh Henderson is one of our wonderful volunteers that have been with us for 10 years!

 Oklahoma Aquarium Deputy Director Kenny Alexopoulos guides a bullshark into its new home in 2003.

 Oklahoma Aquarium Assistant Curator Christa Clawson checks on one of our raccoons.